wulfland/GitHubBootcamp/hol/03-Collaborate-on-code.md

 > If you have enabled pages in the previous exercise you just have to change the folder from `/(root)` to `/docs`.

 1. Enable GitHub Pages in [Settings | Pages](/../../settings/pages) for the `/docs` folder and the `main` branch.
-Open the pages URL and verify that the teris game is visible but too slow.
+Open the pages URL and verify that the tetris game is visible but too slow.

 ### Review the issue to fix

 1. Read the issue [🐞 Fix game](/../../issues/1) and see the instructions how to fix the game.

-### Invite your co-worker and give him write permissions to your repo
+### Invite your co-worker and give them write permissions to your repo

-Invite your co-worker and give him write permissions to your repo
+Invite your co-worker and give them write permissions to your repo

 <details><summary>Solution</summary>

 1. Go to [Collaborators](/../../settings/access) and click `Add people`.
-Search for your partner and add him to your repo.
+Search for your partner and add them to your repo.

 <img width="250" alt="image" src="https://user-images.githubusercontent.com/5276337/174008450-86231b45-6328-483e-a09d-3148a38d7f9d.png">

-2. Your partner will receive a notification - but you can slo copy the link for the invitation and send it directly.
+2. Your partner will receive a notification - but you can also copy the link for the invitation and send it directly.

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/5276337/174008524-d47ee1cd-4281-42e0-a38a-c3c13ee6f125.png">